juso40/bl2sdk_Mods/README.md

 - Goal is to complete the story and kill all raid bosses.
 - Recommended to use a new save.
 - All progress is only in UVHM.
 Everything will always scale with you.
+- To complete the mod you must complete a set of challenges.
+(Check modded keybinds)

 ### [Scaled TVHM (AoDK Standalone)](ScaledTVHM)
 - Scales the TVHM to your level